eraevous/Cognitive-Scaffolding/purpose_files/cli_combined.purpose.md

 - New sub-commands `search` and `agent` will expose FAISS retrieval and multi-agent RAG workflows.
 - `search` accepts a natural language query and returns document IDs ranked by semantic similarity.
 - `agent` orchestrates cooperative roles such as Synthesizer and Insight Aggregator while respecting a budget cap.
+- `chatgpt` parses personal ChatGPT exports into conversation and prompt files.
 - Classification commands now accept `--segmentation` to switch between semantic or paragraph chunking.

 ### 9 Pipeline Integration